What is a guarantor loan?

 How it works is a guarantor loan is initially paid into yours or the guarantor’s bank account, then you will need to make each repayment directly to the lender.

-If your application for an unsecured loan is turned down because of a low credit score, a guarantor loan is an option you could take.
+If you're turned down for an unsecured loan because of a low credit score, a guarantor loan is an option you could take.

 However, you must be confident that you can repay the loan back, because if you struggle to make repayments it would have serious financial consequences for your friends and family members.